Skip to main content

 Quick Facts

 Iceland is a full member of the Schengen Area.
 Whether you need ETIAS, a Schengen Visa, or nothing depends on your nationality.
-Once inside the Schengen Area, you can travel to Iceland without border checks.
+Once inside the Schengen Area, you can visit Iceland without border checks.

 Capital Reykjavik